Xon77/Live4Life/README.md

 	- [Connection](https://github.com/scztt/Connection.quark) (for [MVC](https://en.wikipedia.org/wiki/Model–view–controller) and NumericControlValue),
 	- [crucialviews](https://github.com/crucialfelix/crucialviews) (for GUI BoxMatrix),
 	- [Ctk](https://github.com/supercollider-quarks/Ctk) (for Sam Potter extensions and chaotic envelopes),
 	- [FPLib](https://github.com/miguel-negrao/FPLib) (for functional programming to get back to previous presets.
-This Quark will also install automatically [JITLibExtensions](https://github.com/supercollider-quarks/JITLibExtensions) and [Modality-toolkit](https://github.com/ModalityTeam/Modality-toolkit) for some MIDI controllers.),
+This Quark will also install automatically [JITLibExtensions](https://github.com/supercollider-quarks/JITLibExtensions) and [Modality-toolkit](https://github.com/ModalityTeam/Modality-toolkit) for some MIDI controllers: if you have the controller [MIDI TouchBar](https://urbanlienert.com/miditouchbar) on previous MacBook Pros or the UC-33 MIDI controller, put the files available within the folder [`Modality_desc_to_add`](Controllers/Modality_desc_to_add) in the folder `MKtlDescriptions` within the Quark [Modality](https://github.com/ModalityTeam/Modality-toolkit/tree/master/Modality).),
 	- ([KMeans](https://github.com/supercollider-quarks/KMeans)),
 	- [PopUpTreeMenu](https://github.com/redFrik/PopUpTreeMenu) (for GUI),
 	- ([redSampler](https://github.com/redFrik/redSampler): not necessary; I only use it to play specific sound files.),